Stress Fracture of the Calcaneus [Symptoms, Causes & BEST Treatment]

 Please click on the gallery for a guided tour through heel pain conditions!

-- Stress fractures occur as a cycle or repetitive loading and unloading of the bone and are not the result of a weak bone or any other systemic illness like osteoporosis!
+- Stress fractures occur as a cycle of repetitive loading and unloading of the bone and are not the result of a weak bone or any other systemic illness like osteoporosis!

 - People who develop stress fractures can be described as weekend warriors or people who start to take on too much of an activity too quickly after not preparing themselves properly.

-- If the patient has diabetes or decreased nerve function this raises the possibility of a neuropathic fracture which is a fracture due to a lack of feeling and sensation in that area of the heel.
+- If the patient has diabetes or decreased nerve function, this raises the possibility of a neuropathic fracture due to a lack of feeling and sensation in that area of the heel.

 Do you have a heel stress fracture?
 These symptoms are what it will feel like:

 - The pain does get worse while standing during the day.

 - The pain is worse with less supportive shoes.

 - The heel hurts when you squeeze it from side to side.